Vegetarian Survival Guide to Turkey

 I loved cooking in Turkey.
 The markets and food stores are inexpensive and attractive with enticing piles of spices, nuts, dried fruit, lentils, bulgur, rice, and beans, plus a wide variety of local fruit and vegetables.
 You can buy as much or as little as you like as most items are sold unpackaged.

-It’s worth taking a cooking class or market tour for an introduction to Turkish ingredients and to learn some local dishes.
+It’s worth taking a vegetarian cooking class or market tour for an introduction to Turkish ingredients and to learn some local dishes.

 Even if you don’t have a kitchen you could make a meal of bread, cheese, olives, and fruit from the markets, and some shops sell pre-prepared meze.